Mixed Signals Eroding Your Authority?

 Authority By Design is a registered trademark, and Content Velocity and Working Solo are trademarks, of Make International LLC.

-SOLO, a newsletter to help solopreneurs stand out
+Solo Field Notes, a newsletter to help solopreneurs stand out

-SOLO is your weekly design and visibility lab — part of the Solo Business School, and dedicated to helping solopreneurs stand out with smart systems, sharp visuals, and tools that unlock your edge.
+Solo Field Notes is your weekly design and visibility lab — part of the Solo Business School, and dedicated to helping solopreneurs stand out with smart systems, sharp visuals, and AI that unlocks your edge.
 Each week, you get fresh ideas to help you stay small and play big.

-Read more from SOLO, a newsletter to help solopreneurs stand out
+Read more from Solo Field Notes, a newsletter to help solopreneurs stand out